jkzorz/jkzorz.github.io/_posts/2019-08-12-metaamp-r-functions.md

 }

 ```
-You have now loaded a function called *rrna_summary* into R.
+You have now loaded the function called *rrna_summary* into R.

-Next, supply the parameters needed for the rrna_summary function to run:
+Next, supply the parameters needed for the *rrna_summary* function to run:
 - rrna_summary(df, level)
 - **df** is the name of your data frame object that contains the MetaAmp OTU table you loaded in previously
 - **level** is the taxonomic level that you want to summarize. ***Options are: Phylum, Class, Order, Family, Genus (case sensitive)***